inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 ## Data model

 The record data model is used to describe **a resource**.
-Examples of resources include e.g. journal articles, datasets, posters, videos, images, software and more.
+Examples of resources include journal articles, datasets, posters, videos, images, software and more.
 Some properties of resources:

 - A resource may exist in one or more versions.